staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 ```

-Similar examples can be found for lots of other topics like for example
+There are a lot of other problem areas, for which you see the errors only when PHPStan is configured with certain PHP versions:
 - named arguments
 - parameter contravariance
 - return type covariance